mmozeiko/rpi/gles2_drm/README.md

 Example how to do GLES2 rendering with open-source [vc4] OpenGL driver by using [libdrm][libdrm] and [mesa][mesa].

-This is only way how to do OpenGL rendering on 64-bit Arch Linux ARM.
+This is only way how to do hardware accelerated OpenGL rendering on 64-bit Arch Linux ARM.

 # Preparations

 We will build our own mesa library, to have the latest version and to not depend on X11 libraries.
+Raspbian mesa package does not even have vc4 backend.

-First install necessary development files in sysroot.
+First install necessary development files for libdrm and mesa in sysroot - they require zlib and expat libraries.

 For Raspbian do: